Francesco-Baroni/nnodely/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="basicfunctionalities"></a>
-## Basic Functionalities
+## Basic Example
 <a name="structuredneuralmodel"></a>
-### Build the structured neural model
+### Build the neural model

-The structured neural model is defined by a list of inputs by a list of outputs and by a list of relationships that link the inputs to the outputs.
+The neural model, is based of a model-structured neural network, and is defined by a list of inputs by a list of outputs and by a list of relationships that link the inputs to the outputs.

 Let's assume we want to model one of the best-known linear mechanical systems, the mass-spring-damper system.